isaoxenaar/ToDoByFront/README.md

 -- CSS
 -- HTML

-As as assignment for Salt school of Applied technology.
+As an assignment for Salt school of Applied technology.